The Cambridge Yoga FestivaL Line-up!

 James also trains teachers undertaking their 200hr certification, and offers continuing professional development as a registered Continuing Education Provider with Yoga Alliance International.
 He is known for dynamic and creative practices often featuring live music and psychologically-informed themes.

 Aside from yoga, James is a mental health campaigner, researcher and expert by experience in mental health and eating disorders.
 He holds various roles at the Royal College of Psychiatrists and NHS England aimed at improving support for those experiencing mental health problems and eating disorders and their carers.
+He's currently studying a Doctorate in Counselling Psychology.

 James also represents various UK mental health charities such as MQ Mental Health, Beat and Mind.
 He has written extensively about his own experiences with the hope that those who read his work find comfort, affirmation and hope.